Welcome to Hand & Paw Animal Massage

 Have you begun to notice that your dog is having a harder time climbing the stairs, or moving more slowly while on the daily walk?
 Perhaps your faithful companion has been injured, recently experienced surgery, or has become paralyzed.
 You might even be one of the many people who enjoys participating in agility events with your dog.
 Or, maybe you have recently adopted a new pet from your local animal shelter or rescue group.
 Animals can benefit from massage, just the way humans do!

-In the treatment room at Eddie’s Wheels for Pets, in the Western Massachusetts town of Shelburne Falls, Carole Groman, MST, CSAMT, RP of Hand & Paw Animal Massage is able to offer healing massage as well as:
+In the comfort and privacy of your home, Carole Groman, MST, CSAMT, RP of Hand & Paw Animal Massage is able to offer healing massage as well as:

 - Teaching sessions and/or consultations for massage

 - Passive Range of Motion Work